 Formerly known as the Family Self-Sufficiency Program, The JumpStart Program is for people who receive rental assistance through housing vouchers or reside in our public housing rentals.
 It is designed to help families gain education and career skills to move toward self-sufficiency.
 Through case management, the program provides life-skills guidance and linkages to network service providers.

 It’s hard to get ahead when all you can see are roadblocks like insufficient childcare, lack of transportation, medical issues and overdue bills.
 The JumpStart program provides regular, ongoing support and resources to clear your path and reach your goals.

 - Debt reduction and credit repair

 - Connections to job training and employment opportunities

 - Incentives to save money and build security for you and your family

 - Contact a JumpStart Coordinator by calling 970-416-2910.

-HC brings on-site programs to residents at several of its communities.
+Housing Catalyst brings onsite programs to residents at several of its communities.
 We tailor programs directly to resident needs and coordinate classes and workshops from a central location, keeping staffing costs lower.
 These include educational opportunities, various community services, and social activities designed to build community.